 A. Family size

-The larger your tribe, the more you can expect to spend on reno for your new home – with some price variations.
-Assuming you’re applying for a 5-room flat, renovations would cost you about $45,000 – $52,000 for BTO and $59,000 – $79,000 for resale.
+The larger your tribe, the more you can expect to spend on reno for your new home, with some price variations.
+Assuming you’re applying for a 5-room flat, renovations would cost you about $67,000-$82,000 for a BTO and $84,000-$97,000 for a resale flat.

-B. Home concept
+B. Home design concept

 6. How important are amenities and location to you?

-7. Can you afford to wait?
+7. Can you afford to wait for a BTO flat?

-If you have sunk your feet into the BTO balloting process, you’d be familiar with lengthy procedures like eligibility checks, automated shortlisting, booking a flat and so forth.
 Because everyone’s competing for the ‘best’ unit, the balloting process can be quite hit-or-miss.

 But if any intermission period is a big no-no, resale might still be your best bet.
 There are virtually zero waiting times as long as you’ve sealed the deal with your home-seller and mutually agree on a date for your grand move-in.
-Whether you’re married with children and need a bigger play-area immediately, or a newlywed couple who desires well-deserved privacy, opting for a resale flat could be most convenient.

-Choosing Between BTO VS Resale Flats
+Choosing between a BTO VS Resale flat

 We hope this checklist helped to quell that endless debate in your head a little.